chenxu10/kata/README.md

 # Kata
 Kata for practicing coding, stats, ml, system and architecture design.

+## TCR Training
+./your_script.sh &
+kill 1234 the number you see on the screen kill %1

 ## Learning how to learn and how to solve problems
 ### Fail elegantly
 1. Making mistakes is the only way to innovate